guotong1988/BERT-GPU/README.md

 More gpu means more data in a batch (, batch size is larger).
 And the gradients of a batch data is averaged for back-propagation.

-If the learning rate of one batch is fixed, then the learning rate of one data is smaller, when batch size is larger.
+If the sum learning rate of one batch is fixed, then the learning rate of one data is smaller, when batch size is larger.

 If the learning rate of one data is fixed, then the sum learning rate of one batch is larger, when batch size is larger.